U.S. Geological Survey National Center: Description

-The approximately 1,000,000 sq. ft., 1,200 foot long U.S. Geological Survey National Center building sits on a 105-acre site.
+The approximately 1000000 ft2, 1200 ft long U.S. Geological Survey National Center building sits on a 105 acre site.
 The building was built in part to embody the Survey's mission.
 Notably, the main tower’s eight-pointed star shape symbolizes the cardinal points of a compass.
 The main tower contains seven floors; other parts of the building range from two to five floors.
 Originally the building was divided into three main sections—the agency administration offices, the laboratories, and the map reproduction area.
 From 1974 until the early-2000s, the map production area was the printing plant for USGS topographic maps and other paper products.
 The USGS Library, authorized by Congress in 1879, houses one of the world’s largest Earth and natural science collections.
 The building originally had the capacity to house nearly 2,500 employees.